 Scott Calvin has been Santa Claus for the past eight years, and his loyal elves consider him the best Santa ever.
-But Santa's got problems (he's even mysteriously losing weight) and things quickly go south when he finds out that his son, Charlie, has landed on this year's "naughty" list.
-Desperate to help his son, Scott heads back home, leaving a substitute Claus to watch over things at the Pole.
-But when the substitute institutes some strange redefinitions of naughty and nice, putting Christmas at risk, it's up to Scott to return with a new bag of magic to try to save Christmas.Written by
+But he's got problems, such as a mysterious weight loss, and then he discovers that his son Charlie has landed on this year's "naughty" list.
+Desperate to help his son, Scott heads back home, putting a substitute Claus in charge of the North Pole.
+But when the substitute institutes some strange redefinition of naughty and nice that put Christmas at risk, Scott must return with a new bag of magic to save Christmas.Written by

 Walt Disney Pictures

 This is the first The Santa Clause film to be rated G by the MPAA, unlike the original film was rated PG..
 See more »

 After the wedding, as Santa and Charlie are climbing in the sleigh, a crew member is clearly visible on the far left of the screen.
 He has brown hair and a beard and a blue shirt with a red lanyard.
 See more »

 It's been quite a while since I've seen the first Santa Clause movie, but I remember being quite surprised by it.
 It was a unique twist on the beloved Santa character with great comic timing by Tim Allen.
 But that was a while ago, and I didn't really know what to expect from The Santa Clause 2.